keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

 Consider a pass that finds all variables which are undefined according to the rules of lexical scope.
-When recurring, it needs to pass down the list of variables available in a scope, and pass up the list of undefined variables that it found.
+When recurring, it needs to pass down the list of variables available in scope, and pass up the list of undefined variables that it found.

 The following type can be used for this purpose: